vegaprotocol/documentation/docs/concepts/trading-framework.md

     A LP has committed stake of 10000 ETH.
 The traded notional over active_time_window is 250 000 ETH.
 Thus the market_value_proxy is 250 000 ETH.

 ### Equity-like share for a liquidity provider [WIP]

-The concept of the equity-like share of a market's trading for a liquidity provider broadly ensures that liquidity providers who get into a market early benefit from helping to grow the market.
+Liquidity providers who get into a market early benefit from helping to grow the market by earning an equity-like share of the market's trading fees.

 Those liquidity providers who commit early in a market's existence will receive a larger proportion of the fees than their actual commitment would imply, because they were a larger proportion of the commitment earlier on, once other parties are also committing liquidity to the market.

-The guiding principle of this is that by committing stake a liquidity provider buys a portion of the market_value_proxy of the market.
+By committing money for liquidity, a liquidity provider, in effect, buys a portion of the market value proxy. (?)

-At any time let's say we have market_value_proxy calculated above and existing liquidity providers as below
+At any time let's say we have market_value_proxy calculated above and existing liquidity providers as below (needs more)

 [LP 1 stake, LP 1 avg_entry_valuation]
 [LP 2 stake, LP 2 avg_entry_valuation]